Frequently Asked Questions¶

-These are questions related to running a node on the NuCypher network.
+These are questions related to running a PRE node on the Threshold Network.

-Q: How many Ursulas per period collect Inflation rewards (NU)?¶
+Q: How many Ursulas per period collect Inflation rewards (T)?¶

-Every Ursula that is “online” and “available” will receive a cut based on the size of their stake proportional to the overall NU staked in the network and augmented by a time coefficient based on their remaining stake duration.
+Every Ursula that is “online” and “available” will receive a cut based on the size of their stake proportional to the overall T staked in the network.

-Q: What are the recommended specifications for running a nucypher node?¶
+Q: What are the recommended server specifications for running a PRE Application node?¶

 Q: Is there a guide for Windows?¶